 Measuring Range Definitions

-The common expressions for load cell measuring ranges are given below.
+The common expressions for load cell measuring ranges are as follows.

 Load Cell Measuring Range